 You can help save abused, abandoned and injured animals in Scotland by making a monthly donation to the Scottish SPCA

-The Scottish SPCA would like to see the current maximum jail sentence for animal abusers increased from 12 months to five years.
+The Scottish SPCA has welcomed the Scottish Government's proposals to increase the maximum prison sentence from 12 months to five years.

 As a reporting agency to the Crown Office we are proud of the accomplishments we have made bringing successful convictions against those who commit animal cruelty.
 However, whilst we have seen 74 successful cases in 2016, the sentences being handed out are hugely inconsistent.